mhe931/leitner_telegram_bot/README.md

 - `/edit` - Edit or delete flashcards.
 - `/help` - Show help message about how the bot works and what is the Leitner system.
 - `/new` - Show how to add new flashcards.
+- `/bulk` - Import flashcards in bulk from a CSV formatted text, a table, a CSV file, or an Excel file.

 ## How It Works